mikf/gallery-dl/README.rst

 ------------------------------------

-Windows users can download a `standalone executable`_, which comes with a Python interpreter and all required packages included.
+Windows users can download a `standalone executable`_, which comes with a Python 3.4 interpreter and all required packages included.

-Put this file in your PATH or use it from the current directory and you are good to go,
+Put this file in your `PATH <https://en.wikipedia.org/wiki/PATH_(variable)>`__ or use it from the current directory and you are good to go,

 Usage